 Preparing tomorrow’s civic-minded leaders

-We will prepare tomorrow’s civic-minded community members and leaders to work across differences and build connected, responsive societies.
+We prepare tomorrow’s civic-minded community members and leaders to work across differences and build connected, responsive societies.

 Renovating and strengthening public institutions

-We will rebuild a culture of trust in public life by sharing research, applications, tools and practices that help institutions become more accessible places for democratic practices and problem-solving.
+We rebuild a culture of trust in public life by sharing research, applications, tools and practices that help institutions become more accessible places for democratic practices and problem-solving.

 Clearing the paths to civic participation

-We will help people across Washington and beyond build trust, respect and an experience of solving pressing challenges together.
+We help people across Washington and beyond build trust, respect and an experience of solving pressing challenges together.